 Order Appraisal

-Your loan originator will order an appraisal.
-Once an appraisal is ordered, the appraiser will reach out to buyer to schedule a time.
+Your mortgage lender (typically, your loan originator) will order an appraisal.
+Once an appraisal is ordered, the appraiser will reach out to buyer to schedule a time for the property appraisal.

 Appraisal Inspection

-The appraiser will inspect the property and conduct an assessment of the neighborhood and comparable properties.
+The appraiser will inspect the property and assess the neighborhood and comparable homes.

 Appraisal Report

-Your loan originator will receive the final appraisal report, which will determine the home’s value.
+Your loan originator will receive the final appraisal report, which will determine what the home is worth.
 After the appraisal is ordered, you can expect this in as little as a few days or as long as a few weeks, depending on the availability of your appraiser.

 If the appraisal comes back with a value lower than the sale price, you might be able to negotiate with the seller to reduce the price.
 Or, if you have a contingency outlined in your contract, you may walk away from the deal if the appraisal comes back significantly lower than your accepted offer.
 Either way, your loan originator can walk you through the possible outcomes and how to navigate them.